 “Without the investigation and the mystery of uncovering hidden secrets, journalism is just typing.” —Norman Mailer

-The Fourth Estate is in shambles itself these days, as newspapers suffer rampant layoffs and the shuttering of once-proud institutions that long served as loyal, civic watchdogs.
+The Fourth Estate itself is in shambles these days, as newspapers suffer rampant layoffs and institutions that long served as loyal, civic watchdogs are effectively euthanized.
 In his day, Oscar Wilde wrote that the business had become “the only estate. … We are dominated by Journalism.”
 Today we are dominated by speculation passed off as news and self-important anger packaged as informed opinion.

 The dirtiest political stain in U.S. history began somewhat innocuously with the June 1972 break-in and bug operation of the Democratic National Committee headquarters in Washington, D.C.’s Watergate complex.